enonic/lib-static/README.md

 As described above, an object can be added with optional attributes to **override** the [default behavior](#behaviour):

 ```
-{ cacheControl, index, contentType }
+{ cacheControl, contentType }
 ```

 ### Params:

-- `cacheControl` (string, optional): if set, overrides the default header value (`'public, max-age=31536000, immutable'`).
+- `cacheControl` (string/function, optional): override the default header value (`'public, max-age=31536000, immutable'`) and return another `Cache-Control` header
-- `index` (string or array of strings): filename(s) (without path) to fall back to, look for and serve, in cases where the asset path requested is a folder.
-If not set, requesting a folder will yield an error.
+  - if set as a string, always use that value
+  - if set as a function: `(extension, content) => cacheControl`.
+Extension is the asset file name (lower-case, without dot) and content is the file content.
+File-by-file control.
 - `contentType` (string/object/function, optional): override the built-in MIME type handling
   - if set as a string, assets will not be processed to try and find the MIME content type, instead this value will always be preselected and returned.
   - if set as an object, keys are file types (the extensions of the asset file names _after compilation_, case-insensitive and will ignore dots), and values are Content-Type strings - for example, `{"json": "application/json", ".mp3": "audio/mpeg", "TTF": "font/ttf"}`.
 For files with extensions that are not among the keys in the object, the handling will fall back to the built-in handling.
-  - if set as a function: `(extension, content) => contentTypeString`.
+  - if set as a function: `(extension, content) => contentType`.
 Extension is the asset file name (lower-case, without dot) and content is the file content.
-Completely overrides the library's built-in handling - no fallback.
+Completely overrides the library's built-in MIME type handling - no fallback.

 In addition, you may supply a `path` or `root` param ([.get](#api-get) or [.static](#api-static), respectively).
 If a positional `path` or `root` argument is used and the options object is the second argument, then `path` or `root` parameters will be ignored in the options object.